1dv031/syllabus/seminars/part_1/seminar.md

 ### Presenting the findings at the seminar

 At the seminar we will discuss your findings from the analysis above.
-Since there are eight files and five members to each seminar group, some files will probably be left out - but you cannot tell which before hand so you should be able to answer the questions above for each of the eight files.
+Since there are eight files and maximum six members to each seminar group, some files will probably be left out - but you cannot tell which before hand so you should be able to answer the questions above for each of the eight files.
 Remember that a constructive contribution to the discussion is more important than "being right".

 A few pointers: